leighmcculloch/gochecknoglobals/README.md

 gochecknoglobals ./...
 ```

-By default, test files will not be checked but can be included by adding the
+By default, test files are checked but can be excluded by adding the
-`-t` flag.
+`-test=false` flag.

 ```
-gochecknoglobals -t [package]
+gochecknoglobals -test=false [package]
 ```